Sound Tigers Recall Turcotte; Cullity Loaned to Worcester

 News Release

-SOUND TIGERS RECALL TURCOTTE; CULLITY LOANED TO WORCESTERTurcotte recorded four assists and 90 penalty minutes in 16 ECHL games

-this season BRIDGEPORT, Conn. - The Bridgeport Sound Tigers, proud AHL affiliate of the New York Islanders, announced today forward Yanick Turcotte has been recalled from the team's ECHL affiliate, the Worcester Railers H.C.
+BRIDGEPORT, Conn. - The Bridgeport Sound Tigers, proud AHL affiliate of the New York Islanders, announced forward Yanick Turcotte has been recalled from the team's ECHL affiliate, the Worcester Railers H.C.
 In addition, defenseman Patrick Cullity has been loaned to Worcester.

 Turcotte, 21, collected four assists and a team-leading 90 penalty minutes in 16 games with the Railers H.C. this season.
 The first-year forward signed an American Hockey League contract with the Sound Tigers on Oct.
 4.